boblemaire/IoTaWatt/Docs/CTbasics.rst

 ^^^^^^^^^

-When I say *pure* 240V circuits, I mean circuits that are usually a single load, and do not have a third common wire to use either leg for 120V.
+When I say *pure* 240V circuits, I mean circuits that are usually a single load, and do not have a third neutral wire to use either leg independantly for 120V.
 Examples of *pure* 240V circuits would be a resistive water-heater, well-pump, and baseboard electric heater.
 A common giveaway for these circuits is that they don't have a neutral wire, and usually use two